-A truck accident can cause serious or even fatal injuries.
-These injuries can leave victims with lifelong disabilities and chronic pain and suffering.
+Due to the size difference between a truck and a passenger vehicle, a truck accident can cause serious or even fatal injuries.
+These injuries can leave victims with lifelong disabilities, long-term time off work, and chronic pain and suffering.

 If you or a loved one was injured in a truck accident in Cleveland County, Farmer & Morris Law, PLLC can help.
-A Shelby truck accident attorney can explain your rights and options for recovering compensation during a free case evaluation.
+A Shelby truck accident lawyer from our firm can explain your rights and options for recovering compensation.

 In This Article

 - Compensation to Help You Recover from Your Truck Accident in Shelby